 Although new to the general population, mRNA technology had been studied for decades in an effort to provide cures to many diseases which had been plaguing the world for years.
-However, when the COVID-19 pandemic hit, the scientific community shifted gears and collectively searched and developed new vaccines at record speed.
+However, when the COVID-19 pandemic hit, the scientific community shifted gears and collectively searched for and developed new vaccines at record speed.

-So, what's next for this breakthrough technology?
+What's next for mRNA technology?

-With mRNA technology, the medical community has benefited with a new and safe vehicle to find solutions to problems that have existed with little gain.
+With mRNA technology, the medical community has benefited from a new and safe vehicle to find solutions to problems that have existed with little gain.
 This new technique has now provided opportunities to ignite real progress in discoveries for new clinical trials and vaccines and are progressing quickly.

 New Developments in Vaccines

 Guided by the model used for the COVID-19 vaccine, the malaria vaccine is being developed to achieve long-term immune protection from the Plasmodium Macrophage Migration Inhibitory Factor (PMIF) protein.3 The University of Illinois, Chicago has also been making progress in the development of an mRNA vaccine for dengue fever.
 And despite over three decades of research, HIV has eluded a vaccine.
 However, as of March 2022, a Phase 1 study began to examine mRNA technology for HIV and evaluate three experimental HIV vaccines.4-5

 Prior to Covid-19, Pfizer and BioNTech had been working on an mRNA vaccine for seasonal influenza.
 Previously, researchers struggled because multiple variants of the flu are factors during any given season.
 Before mRNA technology, the challenge was selecting the strain that was either most probable or presented the largest health risk.
-Using mRNA technology may now allow the ability to modify the flue vaccine quickly once the seasonal variant has been identified.6
+Using mRNA technology may now allow the ability to modify the flu vaccine quickly once the seasonal variant has been identified.6

-In the field of cancer, instead of using mRNA to illicit an immune response against a foreign protein, the technology is being used to make the body’s own cancer cells identifiable to the immune system.
+In the field of cancer, instead of using mRNA to elicit an immune response against a foreign protein, the technology is being used to make the body’s own cancer cells identifiable to the immune system.
 Throughout the research community, mRNA technology had been studied long before the pandemic for potential general and personal treatment plans.
-Dozens of clinical trials are now underway in which mRNA instructs a patient’s cells to produce protein-based on a tumor’s genetic mutations which then prompts the immune system to find other mutated cancerous cells, as well as tumor cells, and attack them.7
+Dozens of clinical trials are now underway in which mRNA instructs a patient’s cells to produce protein based on a tumor’s genetic mutations which then prompts the immune system to find other mutated cancerous cells, as well as tumor cells, and attack them.7

 In the field of gene therapy for genetic and inherited diseases, which affect small numbers, there is new hope with possible treatments and trials.
 Unlike vaccines which use mRNA for protection against a virus, gene therapy uses mRNA’s gene-editing ability to target abnormal areas of gene sequences that need to be deleted or corrected.
-One such example is amyloidosis, "a rare disease that occurs when an abnormal protein, called the amyloid, builds up in the organs and interfere with their normal function.”8
+One such example is amyloidosis, "a rare disease that occurs when an abnormal protein, called the amyloid, builds up in the organs and interferes with their normal function.”8

-Composed of a layer of fat, LNPs offer flexibility and protection to its payload.
+Composed of a layer of fat, LNPs offer flexibility and protection to their payload.
 Since both LNPs and cell membrane structures are similar, LNPs are accepted as transport carriers into cells where they can then release their payload safely.
-Previously, mRNA did not have an effective vehicle to enter the body nor reach its destination.
+Previously, mRNA did not have an effective vehicle to enter the body or reach its destination.

 What Role Does Microfluidics Play in this Technology?